Fire Chief, Battalion Chiefs, Administrative Assistant

 - The Germantown Fire Department responds to all fire and medical emergencies within the Village, as well as providing automatic aid and mutual aid when needed.
 This can be due to large or multiple emergencies that can exceed a neighboring departments capacity.
 GFD can receive those same services in return when applicable.

-- Daily staffing consists of (2) firefighter/EMT's on shift at Station 2.
-They work a rotating shift of 24 hours on duty followed by 48 hours off duty.
+- Daily staffing consists of Firefighter/EMT's on shift, working a rotating shift of 24 hours on duty followed by 48 hours off duty.
 This averages out to a 56-hour work week.
-An additional (2) firefighter/EMT's work at Station 1 from 8:00 am - 6:00 pm, Monday through Friday staffing a second ambulance.

 Community Risk Reduction Section:(CRRS)

 The Community Risk Reduction Section provides fire inspection services, plan review, underground and above ground tank storage inspections, public education, and CPR and AED training to the Village.

 While there is one dedicated "Fire Inspector", all firefighters assist in conducting fire inspections in Village buildings.